georgealexiou/Project-Spotlight/README.md

   - Android Phone
   - Windows, Mac, Linux Computer (some dependencies need to be installed)

-Steps:
+### Step 1
-> Download the .apk file from the repo to your android device
+Download the .apk file from the repo to your android device

+### Step 2
-> Find your device's ip adress.
+Find your device's ip adress.
 You get your IP adress by finding your IPv4 Adress from the listed adresses ny running the following command

-$ ipconfig
+> ipconfig

+### Step 3
-> From cmd or terminal run (assuming you are in the project's root directory)
+From cmd or terminal run the following (assuming you are in the root directory)
-$ Python Desktop/server_test.py
+> Python Desktop/server_test.py
-$ python3 Desktop/server_test.py (mac/linux)
+> python3 Desktop/server_test.py (mac/linux)

+### Step 4
-> When you open the app on your Android Device input the correct IP Adress in the correct field
+When you open the app on your Android Device input the correct IP Adress in the correct field

+### Done!
 > You are up and running!